devksingh4/jensen-bucks/README.md

 If these tools are not found, you may need to enter a Developer Command Prompt or Developer PowerShell, which was provided by Visual Studio.

+#### Download Data
+The data can be found at https://drive.google.com/drive/folders/1jpDVb7LjZgByvVYzkYKjPPWy6Tze_drS and is required for running the 1BRC.

 ### Building the Code
 1. Download DirectStorage SDK from [here](https://www.nuget.org/api/v2/package/Microsoft.Direct3D.DirectStorage/1.3.0) and replace `.nupkg` extension with `.zip`
 2. Extract contents to a folder `directstorage` in the `src/` folder